 The Elder Justice Act is an important law that allocated more funding and resources toward preventing and prosecuting instances of elder abuse.
 It was signed into law by Barack Obama in 2010 as part of the Patient Protection and Affordable Care Act.
 The act established the Elder Justice Coordinating Council, where officials from across the government work together to find better ways to protect elders.
 It also led to the creation of an Elder Abuse, Neglect and Exploitation advisory board with 27 non-government experts.

-Perhaps of more importance, the Elder Justice Act requires all nursing home staff to report any suspected incidents of abuse, helping to protect their residents.
 Nursing homes must provide a written notice to their respective state and the Secretary of Health and Human Services 60 days prior to any permanent closures.

 Because prosecution of elder abuse is an ongoing problem for Americans, the Elder Justice Act allocates resources specifically to improving practices and bringing abusers to justice.
 The Elder Justice Act also included the creation of a national database for employee background checks, ensuring employers can make smart hiring decisions.